vsemi/VSEMI_TOF_SDK/README.md

 **sample6**:                   work with depth map with OpenCV

-## Develop your own application:
+## Quick start:
-*For more information, refer to the sample applications under samples/sample1*
+*For more information, refer to the sample application under samples/sample1*

 **settings**:
 ```